top of page

 Here is a little taste of what it looks & sounds like, just behind our house...

-Vandrishe Creek is a larger, above-ground stream that flows from our neighbour's land to the south and goes across the west end of our property.
+Vandrishe Creek is a larger, above-ground stream that flows from our neighbour's property to the south, and then crosses the west end of land.

-Due to damming downstream (human, and perhaps beavers as well), Vandrishe Creek has also formed a large, 'treed' pond at the very back of the property.
+Due to damming downstream (by humans + possibly beavers), Vandrishe Creek has also formed a large, 'treed' pond at the very back of our property.

 Satellite view-corrections-1-ponding.jpg